jointoucan/finch-graphql/.github/ISSUE_TEMPLATE/issue.md

 <!--
   Description: [REQUIRED]
   Please include a summary the issue you are seeings.
 This can contain things like.
-  - Behavior you are seeing
+  - Behavior you are seeing.
-  - Description of how you thing the problem should be resolved -->
+  - How you think how the behavior should be.
+-->

 DESCRIPTION_HERE